floristafa/maintsight-cli/docs/API.md

 # MaintSight API Reference

-MaintSight provides a programmatic API for integrating maintenance risk prediction into your applications.
+MaintSight provides a programmatic API for integrating maintenance degradation prediction into your applications.

 ## Installation